 OSFI is adjusting the calculation of this limit to include a new item added to Gross Tier 1 with respect to unregistered reinsurance in LICAT 2023.

 Tax adjustments and amounts recoverable on surrender related to policy-by-policy negative reserves ceded under unregistered reinsurance (i.e. item 11, LICAT section 2.1.1) should be included in the list of specified items for the first capital composition limit (i.e. as a new item 1.i in section 2.3).

 The result is reported on LCQ 20.100 line 2010010290.
 There is no impact on the LCA.

-OSFI is clarifying the treatment of outstanding premiums in the determination of Assets Required for branches.
+OSFI is clarifying the treatment of outstanding premiums and agents’ debit balances in the determination of Assets Required for branches.

 OSFI is adjusting section 12.2.5 of the LICAT 2023 guideline, to clarify the treatment of outstanding premiums and agents’ debit balances for the purpose of calculating Assets Required in respect of a branch’s insurance business in Canada.

 To align the insurance contract liabilities for LICAT purposes with those reported in the insurer’s financial statements under IFRS 17 and to ensure consistency of treatment for all life insurers, item 19 of section 12.2.5 of the LICAT Guideline - agents’ debit balances and outstanding premiums - will be deleted.